 There is no requirement that a mediator be an attorney and in fact, some of the most qualified mediators aren't lawyers at all.

-When a couple chooses to mediate, lawyers are not also required at any point in their divorce unless either spouse or both choose to involve them.
+When a couple chooses to mediate, lawyers are not also required at any point in their divorce unless either spouse or both choose to involve a separate attorney(s).
 That makes mediating a good option for those who prefer to divorce without attorneys.

 The divorce mediator will: